-In situations that feel like sexual harassment
+In situations that feel like sexually harassed or violated your human rights or when you have been subjected to unwanted action, voice your objection firmly and seriously.

-- Clearly express your objection. - When it feels like an act has gone too far and sexual harassment has taken place, or when you have been subjected to unwanted sexual contact, voice your objection firmly and seriously. - The recipient of the objection must stop and apologize.
+- Clearly express your objection.

+When it feels like an act has gone too far and sexual harassment/any other violence has taken place,

-The offender must take the objection seriously, immediately stop the act in question, - The offender must take the objection seriously, immediately stop the act in question, and apologize for the offense caused. - If it is hard to express your intention directly, make a pained expression or leave the place. - Collect evidence of the victimization. - Seek help from friends, colleagues, or supervisors
+- The recipient of the objection must stop and apologize.

+The offender must take the objection seriously, immediately stop the act in question, and apologize for the offense caused.

+- If it is hard to express your intention directly, make a pained expression or leave the place and ask help if you can. - Collect evidence of the victimization - Seek help from friends, colleagues, supervisor, or Human Rights Center.